stephengold/jme3-utilities/README.md

 ### Conventions

-All package names in jme3-utilities project begin with "jme3utilities".
+Package names generally begin with "jme3utilities".

 The source code is compatible with both JDK 7 and JDK 8.